Snapchat/KeyDB-docs/docs/open-source-getting-started.md

 ### Using KeyDB as a Service

-Once the debian package is installed you can start or stop the service with:
+Once the Debian package is installed you can start or stop the service with:
 ```
 $ sudo service keydb-server start
 $ sudo service keydb-server stop